 training supplies for activities

 virtual/phone across a

 Frequently Asked Questions (FAQ):

 What trainings do I need to take if I want to become a Certified Family Peer Support Worker in New Mexico?
-You will need to complete the 5-day (40-hour) PPSP Training on March 12th through March 16th, 2018.
-Future trainings will be scheduled by CYFD BHS.
+You will need to complete the 5-day (40-hour) PPSP Training Future trainings will be scheduled by CYFD BHS.

 What trainings do I need to take if I will be a Family Peer Support Worker Supervisor trained in the FREDLA Parent Peer Support Practice Model?
-You will need to take the 3 Days PPSP Supervisor Training on March 26th through 28th, 2018.
+You will need to take the 3 Days PPSP Supervisor Training.
 Future trainings will be schedule by CYFD BHS.

 Where can I find the documents and/or forms to start the process?
 Individuals interested in learning more and/or considering applying, scroll down the page and you will find a list of the documents and applications.
 If you are interested in becoming a train a trainer or are a supervisor, inform Nicole when you submit your application.
 Review the CFPSW checklist for information on how to apply, the application process and what will happen after you have applied.
 Email Nicole if you have any questions about the process, form and training.